-You can trial our product for free, by signing up for the FREE tool, and creating an account based on a valid professional email address.
+You can trial our product Gapsquare FairPay for free, by signing up for the FREE tool, and creating an account based on a valid professional email address.
 Once your email address is validated, you can upload your dataset according to the format guidelines below, and within a few clicks, Gapsquare will calculate your gender pay gap.

 You can also purchase our COMP tool, or PRO tool by signing up in a similar way here and we can support you in uploading your companies’ data.

 Your reference period if the period you wish to have your data analysed.
 This could be the last pay period you have available, either a calendar month or a week, depending on type of pay period.
+Some companies upload their annual data too and this generally will depend on what kind of analysis you want to get out of the software.

-The regulations do not define “employee”, so its definition under s.83 of 2010 Equality Act will apply, so this included apprentices and those who have a contract to do work.
+If you are a UK employer, the gender pay gap regulations do not define “employee”, so its definition under s.83 of 2010 Equality Act will apply, so this included apprentices and those who have a contract to do work.

 Depending on which version of the product you have purchased, Gapsquare provides insightful analytics with as few information as the Gender and Pay Date, but the more data that is inputted, the more you can understand your workforce and associated gender pay gap within different variables of your organisation.
-Check out our short tutorial to watch how you can quickly map your fields.

 Once Gapsquare processed your data, you can visualize your report which provides you with a series of results.
 The gender pay gap in your organisation is calculated as the raw gender pay gap, defined as the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.